-The End Semester Examinations for theory courses will be conducted with the pattern of Question Paper and duration as stated in Table 7 under clause 14.2.1.1.
-The evaluation will be for 100 marks.
-However, the question paper pattern can be designed differently to suit the specific need of the courses.
+The End Semester Examinations for theory courses will be conducted with the pattern of Question Paper and duration as stated in Table 7 under clause 14.2.1.1.The evaluation will be for 100 marks.
+However, the question paper pattern for courses like Engineering Graphics and Machine Drawing will be designed differently to suit the specific need of the courses.